SgtFoose/Evil-Portals/README.md

 ---

-Next, we need to verify our process.
+Next, we need to verify if downloading suceeded.

 Type these console commands:

 cd ..